Resources

 Color Temperature

-The temperature of a black body from which the radiant energy has the same spectral distribution as that from a surface.
+The temperature of a blackbody whose radiant energy has the same spectral distribution as the light coming from a given surface.

 Colored Body or Non Gray Body